 In an ideal world, our skin would be clear, unblemished and have a ‘healthy glow’.
 But we all know that's not quite reality.
 What's important to remember is that imperfect skin is completely normal, and how our skin appears can be down to so many varying factors.

 In Ayurveda, the quality and tendencies of our skin can be determined by our constitutional dosha or mind-body type.
 Do the qualities below match up to your dosha?

 Vata tendencies: dry and/or damaged skin

-Vata types tend to dry skin due to a constitutional deficiency in nourishing fluids.
-The skin can appear rough and chapped, and cracks on the hands and feet are common.
-The variable nature of the vata dosha may lead to some oily areas and other dry areas and veins are often clearly visible through the thin skin.
-Skin colour can be dull, dark and lacking in lustre.
+Vata types tend to have dry skin, which can appear rough and chapped; cracks on the hands and feet are common.
+The variable nature of the vata dosha may lead to some oily areas and other dry areas, and veins are often clearly visible through the thin skin.
 Vata’s tan easily and their cold nature draws them towards the sun.
 Circulation maybe poor and can lead to pale lips, nail beds and skin.

 Pitta tendencies: combination/oily skin